Skip to main content

 Chronic stress creates a multi-pronged assault on this delicate system.
 Persistently high cortisol levels directly suppress the pituitary’s release of TSH.
 This means the thyroid gland receives a weaker signal to produce hormones, leading to lower overall T4 production.
 Even more significantly, high cortisol inhibits the crucial conversion of T4 to the active T3.

-The body, perceiving a state of chronic famine or danger, intentionally slows its to conserve energy.
+The body, perceiving a state of chronic famine or danger, intentionally slows its metabolic rate to conserve energy.
 It does this by shunting T4 conversion away from active T3 and toward the production of Reverse T3 (rT3), an inactive metabolite that binds to T3 receptors and blocks them.

 The result is a state of cellular hypothyroidism.
 Your blood tests might show “normal” TSH and T4 levels, yet you experience all the symptoms of an underactive thyroid because your cells are not getting the active hormone they need.
 This is a common and frustrating clinical picture for women caught in this cycle, often leading them to be told that their thyroid is “fine” while they continue to suffer from debilitating symptoms.